ChaoticRoman/llm-eng-benchmark/output/tell-a-joke--gpt-4o-2024-05-13.md

-Sure, here's a classic one for you:
+Sure, here's a light-hearted joke for you:

 Why don't scientists trust atoms?